drgrandilab/Morotti-et-al-2017-Sensitivity-Analysis-Kapela-et-al-Model/readme.txt

+Morotti et al. code for linear regression analysis of populations of electrophysiological models.

+This package contains the Matlab code used to perform sensitivity analysis on a population of electrophysiological models with the method of linear logistic regression.
-Matlab code of the Kapela et al. model of rat mesenteric smooth muscle cell (Journal of Theoretical Biology 253 (2008) 238– 260) and Morotti et al. code for linear regression analysis of populations of models.
+Here, the Kapela et al. model of rat mesenteric smooth muscle cell (Journal of Theoretical Biology 253 (2008) 238– 260) is used to create a family of 1000 model variants by perturbing model parameters, and to investigate how model parameters influence membrane potential and calcium concentration.

 ________________________________________________________________________________________________________________
 Contents: